These homemade tortilla chips are deliciously crunchy and are so easy to prepare quickly.

 - Preheat an oven to 180°C (350°F).

-- Firstly brush both sides with the oil.
+- Firstly brush both sides of the tortillas with oil.

-- Cut the tortillas in sixths.
-(Stacking them in a pile will speed this process up)
+- Cut the tortillas into sixths.
+You can stack them in a pile to speed up this process.

-- Now separate and do a single layer on a roasting tray.
-Don’t let them overlap otherwise you will end up with soggy chips.
+- Now separate the tortillas, and place them as a single layer on a roasting tray.
+Don’t let them overlap; otherwise, you will end up with soggy chips.

 - Place the oven tray into the preheated oven and cook for about 10 minutes or until nicely crisp and golden brown.

 - It is best to use plain tortillas for the ideal results; however, you can try out other variations if you would like to.